Common Causes Of High Hemoglobin Levels (Polycythemia)

 Symptoms Of High Levels Of Hemoglobin Or Red Blood Cells

-Polycythemia is the opposite of anemia and sees patients have an excess of red blood cells and high hemoglobin levels.
+Polycythemia, the opposite of anemia, is a condition in which there is an excess of red blood cells and high hemoglobin levels.
 In case you have polycythemia, you may experience headaches, dizziness, problems with vision, and flushing.
 Your spleen may also be enlarged.4 In addition, babies who have this problem of elevated hemoglobin linked to polycythemia may have reddish purple colored skin or may be jaundiced with yellowish eyes and skin.They are also lethargic and don’t feed properly.
 They might experience respiratory distress or breathe rapidly.
 Their blood sugar levels may also be low.5

 Causes Of High Hemoglobin Levels And Red Blood Cell Counts